Planning Your Graduation

 Graduating in absentia

-Undergraduate and postgraduate taught students will receive an electronic version of their Higher Education Achievement Report (HEAR).
+All taught graduating students (at both undergraduate and postgraduate level) will receive an electronic version of their Higher Education Achievement Report (HEAR).
 Further information on the e-HEAR is available here.

 Postponing your graduation

-To postpone is to elect to defer your graduation so that you can attend your ceremony in person at the next scheduled occasion.
-You will NOT graduate at the ceremony indicated to you and you will therefore NOT receive a certificate until such time that you either attend a ceremony in person at the next scheduled graduation ceremony or choose to have your degree conferred upon you in your absence (in absentia).
+To postpone is to elect to defer your graduation so that you can attend your ceremony in person at the next scheduled occasion (December 2019).
+You will NOT graduate at the ceremony indicated to you in July 2019 and you will therefore NOT receive a certificate until such time that you either attend a ceremony in person at the next scheduled graduation ceremony (in December 2019) or choose to have your degree conferred upon you in your absence (in absentia) in July 2019.

 You may only postpone your graduation on one occasion.
 However, should you elect to postpone your graduation and we do not receive official confirmation of your award before the published deadline (see Eligibility to Graduate), you will still have the opportunity to postpone at the next opportunity presented to you.